Microsoft/azure-docs.nl-nl/articles/data-factory/v1/data-factory-troubleshoot-gateway-issues.md

 ### <a name="6-problem"></a>6. probleem
 Mogelijk wordt het volgende fout bericht weer gegeven wanneer u een gateway registreert.

-`Error: Gateway has been online for a while, then shows “Gateway is not registered” with the status “Gateway key is invalid”`
+`Error: Gateway has been online for a while, then shows "Gateway is not registered" with the status "Gateway key is invalid"`

 ![De gateway sleutel is ongeldig of leeg](media/data-factory-troubleshoot-gateway-issues/gateway-not-registered-key-invalid.png)